-Liz is an active researcher having articles published in prestigious journals on issues such as data management, the early years standards, ICT and student voice.
+Professor Liz Browne is an active researcher having articles published in prestigious journals on issues such as data management, the early year’s standards, ICT and student voice.
 Her work is now focused on international partnership, delivering training in China and to visiting academics from China, Saudi Arabia and Russia.

 Lorna is a Principal Lecturer at Oxford Brookes University.
 She has been a teacher and senior leader in secondary schools for over 35 years, including being a Headteacher of three secondary schools.
 She has served as an LA appointed Governor to secondary and primary schools in Oxfordshire and is also undertaking a doctorate in the development of expert teachers.

 Dr Paul Wickens is Programme Lead for the Postgraduate Programmes in the School of Education and subject co-ordinator for the MA Education (TESOL) pathway.
 His areas of research and expertise are: Corpus Linguistics; Systemic Functional Linguistics; spoken discourse analysis and English for academic purposes.

 School of Education, Faculty of Humanities and Social Sciences, Harcourt Hill Campus, Oxford OX2 9AT